 First generation (T30, 2000−2007)

-First generation with code «T30» was presented in September 2000 at the Paris Motor Show.
-Production began in October, and sales began in Japan in November 2000.
-The car was based on the platform «Nissan FF-S», which was also used for cars «Almera» And «Primera».
-The body length with front-wheel drive was 4455 mm, with all-wheel drive 4511 mm, width 1758-1765 mm, height 1674 mm.
+The first generation, coded "T30", was unveiled at the Paris Motor Show in September 2000.
+Production began in October, and sales in Japan began in November 2000.
+The car was based on the platform "Nissan FF-S", which was also used for cars "Almera" and "Primera".
+The length of the body with front-wheel drive was 4455 mm, with all-wheel drive 4511 mm, width 1758-1765 mm, height 1674 mm.
 The car had four trim levels, which were called differently in different countries.

-In 2003 Taiwanese distributor «Nissan Yulon» launched «X-Trail» with a fundamental difference in the design of the front end compared to the Japanese version.
-This model was produced until 2008, when it was replaced by the American «Nissan Rogue» first generation imported from USA.
+In 2003, the Taiwanese distributor "Nissan Yulon" launched the "X-Trail" with a fundamentally different front end design compared to the Japanese version.
+This model was produced until 2008, when it was replaced by the American "Nissan Rogue" first generation, imported from the USA.

 Second generation (T31, 2007−2013)

-In 2010, they carried out a facelift of the model.
-The appearance of the car has changed, and the dimensions of the body have also increased, the length of which has become 4640 mm, width 1806 mm, front-wheel drive height 1699 mm, all-wheel drive 1780 mm.
+In 2010, the model was given a facelift.
+The car's appearance changed, and the dimensions of the body increased, the length of which became 4640 mm, the width 1806 mm, the height of the front-wheel drive 1699 mm, and the all-wheel drive 1780 mm.

-The car was presented at the Frankfurt Motor Show in September 2013 in Germany, followed by displays at the 43rd Tokyo Motor Show in November 2013, and at the 84th Geneva Motor Show in March 2014.
+The car was unveiled at the Frankfurt Motor Show in September 2013 in Germany, followed by showings at the 43rd Tokyo Motor Show in November 2013, and the 84th Geneva Motor Show in March 2014.
 Sales in Japan began on December 11, 2013.
-The car has a length of 4641 mm, a width of 1820 mm, a height of 1709 mm.
-Platform based «Nissan CMF-C/D», which is also used «Qashqai», «Rogue», and Also «Renault Koleos», «Renault Megane» And «Renault Scenic».
-Design elements were borrowed from crossovers «Qashqai», «Murano» And «Patrol».
-In addition to Japan, the car was assembled in Indonesia, China, Malaysia, Russia, USA, Taiwan, Thailand and South Korea.
+The car is 4,641 mm long, 1,820 mm wide, and 1,709 mm high.
+It is based on the "Nissan CMF-C/D", which is also used "Qashqai", "Rogue", and also "Renault Koleos", "Renault Megane" and "Renault Scenic".
+Design elements were borrowed from crossovers "Qashqai", "Murano" and "Patrol".
+In addition to Japan, the car was assembled in Indonesia, China, Malaysia, Russia, the USA, Taiwan, Thailand and South Korea.

-April 2015 «Nissan» announced that a hybrid appeared in Japan «X-Trail» with a claimed fuel consumption of 4.9 liters per 100 km.
+In April 2015, Nissan announced that a hybrid X-Trail with a claimed fuel consumption of 4.9 liters per 100 km was available in Japan.

-In October 2016, the exterior received new headlights and LED taillights as a 2017 model.
-Higher trim levels feature front LED projector headlights and LED daytime running lights.
-Low trim levels come with halogen headlights with LED DRLs.
+In October 2016, the exterior received new headlights and LED taillights for the 2017 model year.
+Higher trim levels get LED projector headlights and LED daytime running lights.
+Lower trim levels get halogen headlights with LED DRLs.